-As of June 30, 2014, the average output per worker across the industries Wood Products RLF loan recipients did business in was equal to \$217,195 per worker.
-That calculates to an estimated impact of the 696 employees working for the 12 reporting companies of \$151.2 million in production within the Montana economy.
+As of June 30, 2014, the average output per worker across the industries Wood Products RLF loan recipients did business in was equal to \$242,765 per worker.
+That calculates to an estimated impact of the 696 employees working for the 12 reporting companies of \$169.0 million in production within the Montana economy.

-Compared to the previous year ("as of June 30, 2013"), on average, estimated output per worker increased by 3.2 percent with a decrease in the total output value of employment of 2.0 percent over the prior period.
+Compared to the previous period (June 30, 2013), on average, estimated output per worker increased by 15.4 percent with an 9.6 percent increase in the total output value of employment.
 Because more and more companies are paying off their Wood Products RLF loans releasing them from their reporting obligations to MDOC, the calculated change from the prior period isn't necessarily representative of actual change in output value of production within the local economy.
 In 2013 there were 15 companies reporting employment figures; that represents three more companies reporting for that period than are reporting for the current one (12 companies).
-Looking back to 2009, these figures represent a 16.3 percent increase in average output per worker and a 15.3 percent increase in the total output value of employees.
+Looking back to 2009, these figures represent a 30.0 percent increase in average output per worker and a 28.9 percent increase in the total output value of employees.
+Note - this section has been updated for the August 2018 report due to the availability of more recent Implan models.